pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Children's Bookstore

 NIGHT DANCER: Mythical Piper of the Native American Southwest

 by Marcia Vaughan.
 Beautifully illustrated in Southwestern night colors by Lisa Desimini.
-Condition: Gently pre-read, if at all, 2002 Orchard Books haradcover (pictorial boards) & DJ (in mylar jacket), first edition, first printing.
+Condition: Gently pre-read, if at all, 2002 Orchard Books hardcover (pictorial boards) & DJ (in mylar jacket), first edition, first printing.
 It is an ex-school library book with only 2-3 markings.
 Content: Introducing the mythical Kokopelli, Vaughan takes readers on an exhilarating moonlit dance amid luminescent desert arroyos, canyons and cacti.
 Here the supernatural songman of Native American legend, whom the author calls "the pied piper of the Rio Grande," leads a parade of desert creatures across spreads bathed in the indigo and purple hues of night.
 Desimini's computer-enhanced mixed-media art features ribbons of shimmery, pastel light to represent the music that streams from Kokopelli's flute.
 As he beckons, captivated desert animals fall in one by one to dance behind him, all of them standing upright as if human.
 Kokopelli's playful, rhythmic refrain calls Coyote, Snake, Tortoise, Javelina, Jackrabbit, Tarantula and, finally, the children of the pueblo; each verse's second line changes to foreshadow the next animal to join in.
 Desimini's keen use of color and light effects a dreamlike, movie stills quality.
 Hot pink cactus flowers and a brilliant full moon add an electric spark to the shadowy nocturnal palette.
 An author's note explores the importance of Kokopelli among the Hopi, Zuni and Pueblo peoples.
 Ages 3-7 +.
 Questions welcome.
 [1 copy available]

 $ 4.75 + $ 3.29 media shipping